Childs Hill: Time to buy in this well-located area on the up

 A Baptist church, Islamic centre and Jewish charity rub shoulders with each other in Childs Hill, where a variety of faiths and ethnic groups mix, while the absence of latte art or gastropubs indicates its relative lack of gentrification in relation to its neighbours.

-Shops and services are based mainly on Cricklewood Lane and Finchley Road and tend to provide functional items such as hardware at Vargail Paints, car and van rental at Able Car and laundry and dry cleaning.
-One new opening is Raging Bull Meats on Finchley Road, a South African butcher and deli selling ostrich, zebra, kangaroo, crocodile, Namibian beef and house-made biltong.
+Shops and services are based mainly on Cricklewood Lane and Finchley Road and tend to provide functional items such as hardware at Vargail Paints, car and van rental at Able Car, laundry and dry cleaning and a lighting shop.
+Six Physio has also recently opened in the Lexington Building, providing a range of services aiding men and women’s health.
+Raging Bull Meats on Finchley Road, is a South African butcher and deli selling ostrich, zebra, kangaroo, crocodile, Namibian beef and house-made biltong.

 Desai Fabrlcs on Cricklewood Lane offers a cornucopia of textiles, specialising in natural fibres like Liberty prints, Swiss cotton and Italian silk.
 Take Antiques lower down Cricklewood Lane is an interesting bric-a-brac store where a browse is sure to turn up some interesting old furniture, books and objects.